google/tern-closure/README.md

 # tern-closure

-[tern-closure][tern-closure] is a plugin which adds support for [Closure Compiler annotations][compiler] and the Closure type system to the JavaSript code intelligence system [Tern][tern].
+[tern-closure][tern-closure] is a plugin which adds support for [Closure Compiler annotations][compiler] and the Closure type system to the JavaScript code intelligence system [Tern][tern].

 To use tern-closure, you need to [install](#installation) it and then